 Love Rising is not just about thoughtful consideration of challenges we’re facing at local and national levels.
 It's also about learning how to approach potentially difficult conversations with our neighbors from a position of love, asking questions and listening to each other to find common ground.
 Focusing efforts and actions on a single day – from dawn to dusk – may renew or create connections between the local clergy and community leaders who can help lead conversations and facilitate future efforts for positive change.

 “Many of us believe in the power of prayer.
 But you don’t need to be a religious person to be part of this day,” explains Pam.
 She emphasizes that this effort is not owned by a single church, or even by faith communities.
 “If you have love for your neighbors, love for your community, please join us.
 Set aside an hour, or whatever time you have.
 Join in person or join from the peace of your own home.”

-A Community Day of Prayer & Meditation in Newfane, Olcott, & Wilson NY July 15th, 2021, Sunrise to Sunset
+A Community Day of Reflection & Conversation in New York’s Niagara & Erie Counties July 15th, Sunrise to Sunset